volpatto/supporting_material_phd_thesis/README.md

 ## Pre-requisites

 It is mandatory to install [Firedrake](https://www.firedrakeproject.org/) beforehand, [see here](https://www.firedrakeproject.org/download.html) for installation instructions.
-After the Firedrake installation, please install the additional dependencies required to run all the codes:
+After the Firedrake installation, please activate the Firedrake virtual env and then install the additional dependencies required to run all the codes:

 ```shell
 pip install -r requirements.txt